 To address violence against women, gender bias, inequality and gaps in the justice chain for women, this initiative strives to provide the critical information and resources, enabling women to know their legal and human rights within the justice system.
 The access to justice team consists of 12 women who manage a 24/7 hotline, assist in filing reports, supporting victims and families, advocate and assist during court proceeding all ensuring justice is served.

 The A/J team is housed in GWRC and has become an important community based organization.

 WGEF clients have experienced empowerment, gained leadership skills, understanding of advocacy, legislative participation and policy development.
 Women in our program are leading in their communities, speaking out on important issues, advocating for women and families, challenging their leaders and community members to do better, moving their communities forward.
-In February 2016, WGEF had 10 women competing for political office throughout the region, with 5 successfully winning their contest.
-Just 10 years ago, WGEF clients were living in IDP camps, are formerly abducted persons, and did not know if they even had a future.
+In Jan 2021, 27 WGEF leaders ran for political office, across the region, with 21 successfully winning their contests.
 Through relevant and meaningful programs, WGEF has been able to offer women critical knowledge to transform their communities, creating a brighter and more secure future for themselves , their families, region and nation.

 WGEF believes that women are natural leaders, and when given opportunities and access will be a transformative force for peace, democracy, security and equality.

 Our program is robust, and becoming a vital part of the community, offering women economic opportunity and a chance to create a better life for herself and her children.
 Our location in Gulu and reputation in the community bring in new clients, ideas and possibilities everyday.

 Women provide up to 90% of the rural poor’s food and produce, WGEF is supporting women farmers by offering agricultural loans and training.
 Help WGEF provide agricultural loans to women in northern Uganda!